javicps/frontend-code-test/README.md

 X Select a box, which should visually indicate that is selected X Drag the boxes around using interact.js and using React refs.

-- Keep in mind you should be able to drag a box even if it's not selected when the dragging starts.
+X Keep in mind you should be able to drag a box even if it's not selected when the dragging starts.
 X Changing a box's color.
 X Display a counter indicating how many boxes are selected.
 X Support selection, dragging and color changing for multiple boxes.
-- Save the state of the app locally and restore it when it loads.
+X Save the state of the app locally and restore it when it loads.

 - Undo / Redo capabilities
   - **hint**: mobx-state-tree provides a middleware for this.